elsandb/Automation-SeleniumWebDriver/README.md

 - Auto_CookieGame_stats.csv

 Automatization of the Cookie game (classic version).
 You can play the game here: http://orteil.dashnet.org/experiments/cookie/.
-In this script, I added code to collect some game statistics because I thought it would be fun to use machine learning to find the best strategy.
-Though, that will be a project for later .
+I added code to collect some game statistics.

 ### - Day 49.
 Automatic save-and-follow-bot on LinkedIn.
 -Auto_LinkedIn_main.py